Poor London Week

 • Can I mix attending in person with online?

-• In-person attendees will receive links to re-watch the talks for up to one month afterwards.
+• In-person attendees will receive links to re-watch the talks for up to 1 month afterwards.

 Book the full week which includes: